soluslab/CStrees/README.md

 # CStrees

-A package for learning an optimal CStree representative of the context-specific conditional independence structure of a data-generating distribution given either observational and/or (general) interventional data.
+A package for learning an optimal CStree representative of the context-specific causal structure of a data-generating distribution given either observational and/or (general) interventional data.

-This package is currently under construction.
-Please come back soon to try it out when we are done!
+The file CStrees.R contains code for constructing and learning CStrees and interventional CStrees from data via optimizing penalized maximum likelihood estimates, such as BIC.
+The file mice.R contains an example of these functions applied to a mice protein expression data set available at the UCI Machine Learning Repository.
+Additional examples are included directly in the CStrees file.